 And in case it’s not obvious, you don’t have to like someone to love them.

-Their right to be whatever weird or objectionable way they are.
+- Their right to be whatever weird or objectionable way they are.

-Their right to think altogether differently than you do.
+- Their right to think altogether differently than you do.

-Their right to look different than you do.
+- Their right to look different than you do.
 To eat different foods.
 To have a different religion.
 Or no religion at all.

-Their right to exist on the planet with dignity equal to yours.
+- Their right to exist on the planet with dignity equal to yours.

-Love is just acting out the golden rule.
+simply living out the golden rule.

 Which, if you’re not up on your churchin‘, is where Jesus says to treat people like you want them to treat you.